0xReLogic/Chronos/README.md

 Chronos is a learning project and is not intended for production use.
 It currently implements:

-- Basic SQL parsing and execution
+- SQL parsing with Pest and execution (CREATE, INSERT, SELECT, UPDATE, DELETE, CREATE INDEX)
-- Simple CSV-based storage
+- Sled embedded database for persistent storage with async I/O
 - Raft consensus algorithm for leader election and log replication
-- gRPC-based networking for node communication
+- gRPC-based networking for node communication with Protocol Buffers
+- Async/await architecture with Tokio runtime

 Future work may include:

-- More comprehensive SQL support (JOINs, aggregations)
+- More comprehensive SQL support (JOINs, aggregations, subqueries)
+- Offline-first mode with conflict resolution for edge/IoT deployments
+- Time-series optimizations for sensor data
+- Binary size reduction for resource-constrained devices
 - More robust error handling and recovery
-- Performance optimizations

 ## License